Convex-Dev/payment-pointers/README.md

 - A stochastic selection process selects a payment pointer from a known list whenever a payment is streamed
 - Share owners stake their shares on payment pointers, as desired, given them weight in the selection process

-Owning shares and staking them on a given payment pointer rises the chance of that payment pointer being selected as a payment receiver for the next payment.
+Owning shares and staking them on a given payment pointer raises the chance of that payment pointer being selected as a payment receiver for the next payment.
 This document describes an implementation where:

 - A revenue stream is effectively a payment pointer that leads itself to a selection process
 - Shares minted for that revenue stream are collaboratively managed by owners using smart contracts

-Payment receivers chose the granularity that suit them best.
+Payment receivers chose the granularity that suits them best.
 For instance, supposing a news website, revenue streams could be created at different levels.
 Hypothetically:

 - Global stream for all members, when consumers browse generic pages (eg. "about" page)